AWARENESS & ADVOCACY

 - Collaborations and Committees

-More children in the United States lose their life to childhood cancer than to any other disease.
+More children in the United States lose their lives to childhood cancer than to any other disease.
 Childhood cancer claims more lives than asthma, diabetes, AIDS, cystic fibrosis, and congenital defects combined.

 Research saves lives.
 Please join us to fund crucial research to cure all forms of childhood cancer.